jaywgraves/hashchk/README.md

 _hashchk_ is a command line tool for showing md5 or sha1 checksum of files in a directory.
 This is a [Go] port of a similar tool I wrote in [Python] mostly as a exercise.

 My use case is when I'm writing a script that has file output, I sometimes want to be able to verify that my code changes did not change the program's output.
 I rename the output files from the intial run or move them to a different directory and then re-run with my code changes.
+Often used together a companion program [version],

 Usage
 -----